abstract-open-solutions/redturtle.smartlink/redturtle/smartlink/README.txt

 ======================================

 The new features above are only minor features that cover some specific needs.
-The main feature of Smart Link (that lead to it's name, so a Plone Link that is smart, because it maintain the linked URL) is when it's used for *internal link to the Plone site*.
+The main feature of Smart Link (that lead to it's name, so a Plone Link that is "smart and cool", because it maintain the linked URL) is when it's used for *internal link to a Plone site content*.

 You can use your Link content type and reference (without manually write down its URL) another content of the site.